What are enterprise billing platforms, and how do they support subscription business models and usage-based billing models?

-This article talks about what enterprise billing platforms are and how they support subscription and usage-based billing models.
-What are billing platforms?
-A cloud billing platform is an automated system or application that combines hardware and software to rate, charge, and bill product and services using user information from a customer.
+A cloud-based enterprise billing platform is an automated billing software to rate, charge, and bill product and services using user information from a customer.
 It can produce an invoice, accept payments, and generate reports for the organizations.

 Why do organizations need an enterprise billing platform?